chris-ti-nahh/chris-ti-nahh/README.md

 ## hey there (ദ്ദി˙ᗜ˙)

-it's **christine**,,, i'm a mechatronics student who wishes to optimise her free will.
+i'm **christine**, a mechatronics student who wishes to optimise her free will.

 i'm into python and matlab and i love building small projects to learn something new.